 Reducing carbon emissions

 Alongside this, carbon emissions were the key driver for the family.
-Jan’s profession, working in energy research and advising policy makers on the topic – including on how to retrofit homes – meant that he had a deep knowledge of the environmental impact of our homes.
-It was important to him that he practiced what he preached, ensuring that his own home was compatible with a net zero carbon emissions future.
+Jan’s profession, working in energy research and advising policymakers on the topic – including on how to retrofit homes – meant that he had a deep knowledge of the environmental impact of our homes.
+It was important to him that he practised what he preached, ensuring that his own home was compatible with a net zero carbon emissions future.

 What measures were installed?

 Air Source Heat Pumps are a low carbon method of heating which uses warmth from the air to heat the building.
 They’re a much less intensive method of heating than a traditional gas boiler and radiators, running at lower temperatures.
 Because of this, for air source heat pumps to be effective and inexpensive, it’s crucial that the building is also airtight and well-insulated to minimise heat loss.
 So, Jan’s retrofit was focused on exactly this.